sheltermanager/asm3/doc/manual/generaldiary.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-To view all the diary notes for the current user, or created by the current user, go to the home screen or navigate to *ASM->View My Diary Notes*.
+To view all the diary notes for the current user, or created by the current user, go to the home screen or navigate to :menuselection:`ASM --> View My Diary Notes`.

 You will be given a list of all your diary notes.
 You may edit them to mark diary notes for you completed, or even amend diary notes you have created for